Cycling rules in Denmark — a complete guide for tourists, expats and everyone else

 E-scooters in Denmark

 If you want to ride an electric scooter (e-løbehjul) in Denmark, specific rules apply.
-According to the Danish Road Safety Council, only one person is allowed on the scooter and you must wear a bicycle helmet.
+Only one person is allowed on the scooter and you must wear a bicycle helmet.
 Violations carry a fine of approximately DKK 1,000–1,500.

 Rules for riding an e-scooter in Denmark